MCC is your expert leader every step of the way!

 Why Should I Choose Midwest Cannabinoid Clinics?
 MCC knows you are unique with your own distinct needs.
 Therefore, we have created a consultation service centered around you.
 When you schedule a CBD Consultation at Midwest Cannabinoid Clinics, you will meet with a professional that is knowledgeable about cannabis, pharmacology, and the intricacies of your medical condition(s).
-They will review with how cannabinoids can help you achieve a better sense of well-being, how they may interact with medications, and how to explore dosages and delivery systems that are specialized for you, whether you are seeking relief from chronic pain, or simply looking for a better night’s sleep.
-We take the time to speak with you one on one to ensure the greatest chance for success.
+They will review how to explore dosages and delivery systems that are specialized for you.
+We take the time to speak with you one.
 If you have questions about how cannabinoids can improve your life, or maybe you are concerned about using CBD products with your medications, ask how you can schedule a CBD Consultation today!
 Find peace of mind knowing you’ve got a support network of healthcare professionals, ready to help every step of the way.

 What will take place at my CBD consultation visit?
 Our CBD Consultant will review your medical records, assess your medical history, and discuss with you your condition and will review our high-quality CBD products with you!

 What will I need for my first appointment?

 - The identification card must prove that the patient must be over the eighteen (18) years of age.
 If the patient is under eighteen (18) years old, an authorized caregiver must accompany patient. (see caregiver section)

 - Have your patient intake form completed in full.
 This is located here.